evanpeck/evanpeck.github.io/_pages/group/call-fa24.md

 For all those reasons, **there is no specific disciplinary requirement**.
 My hope is that your background intersects deeply with _at least one_ relevant area of research (computation, social science, design, etc.) and that you are _willing to learn_  other areas (if you're in CS, learn some social science/design... if you're in social science, learn some computing).

 ### How can I get a sense of your advising?

 This is an important question (and I hope you ask it everywhere you look)!

-While you'll help me build a new research group, this isn't my first time advising research.
-I have publicized my philosophy for performing research alongside students for years, and you can read my [student-centered research manifesto](https://medium.com/bucknell-hci/a-student-centered-research-manifesto-bfb41072fdca).
-You can also look through my publications and see the many other Ph.D. students from other institutions that I've collaborated with in the past.
+Professionally, the best way to learn about me is to [explore my website](https://evanpeck.github.io/)

 As a guiding principle, **I view you as a collaborator**.
 Practically, that means that our research shouldn't just reflect _my_ interests, but a synthesis of (1) your existing expertise and interests, and (2) the advantages of your context (_e.g._ in an _information science_ program, with my background in _information visualization_).

+I prefer to have weekly 1-on-1 meetings with Ph.D. students, and also a hold a weekly  lab meeting that I expect you to attend.
+Your first year experience will vary depending on your background!
+If you enter the program with a clear vision that aligns with the goals of the lab, we'll start right away on a project of your choosing.
+However, I find that most new graduate students benefit from being integrated into existing projects _first_, while you get a better sense of research norms + expectations in HCI/Visualization, and also gain a stronger intuition for impactful questions (both for the research field, and more broadly!).

+I am also a big advocate of community.
+I will connect you with researchers in the field that I think will help you, and our lab will hold social events with other groups at CU.

 Because I think there is a strong relationship between teaching philosophies and advising philosophies, it might also help you to read some old articles I've written in that space:
-- [What I want you to know about me as your professor](https://medium.com/bucknell-hci/what-i-want-you-to-know-about-me-as-your-professor-58c9c2e91e33): While this was written in a very different context (at a primarily-undergraduate institution), I think the same values apply
+- While you'll help me develop the _Information Visions_ group, this isn't my first time advising research.
+I have publicized my philosophy for performing research alongside students for years, and you can read my [student-centered research manifesto](https://medium.com/bucknell-hci/a-student-centered-research-manifesto-bfb41072fdca).

 - [The Fear of Publicly Not Knowing](https://medium.com/bucknell-hci/the-fear-of-publicly-not-knowing-239e1b7a39f3): tl;dr is that I don't expect you to know everything, but that I hope we can foster a professional relationship that allows us to feel comfortable exposing those gaps in our knowledge to improve our research.